Control flow: Condition-controlled

-Although using the for keyword, the 3-part, c-style loop is condition-based; not a numeric-based construct.
-The condition, 2nd part, is evaluated before each loop so the loop is pre-test.
-The 1st part is a place to initialize state and the 3rd part is for incrementing for the next iteration, but both aspects can be performed elsewhere.
+Although using the for keyword, the three-part C-style loop is a condition-based construct, not a numeric-based one.
+The second part, the condition, is evaluated before each loop, so the loop is pre-test.
+The first part is a place to initialize state, and the third part is for incrementing for the next iteration, but both aspects can be performed elsewhere.
 The following C code implements the logic of a numeric loop that iterates for i from 0 to n-1.